Bobj2018/Bobj2018/README.md

 ![Banner that says Joshua Rieth - Full Stack Web Developer, Digital Marketer, and UI Designer alongside a cartoon illustration of Joshua](https://raw.githubusercontent.com/Bobj2018/Bobj2018/master/Joshua%20Rieth.png)

 I'm a web developer who is passionate about making the web more accessible.
-Currently, I am enrolled in [Lambda School](www.lambdaschool.com) for Full Stack Web Development & Computer Science.
+I enrolled in [Lambda School](www.lambdaschool.com) in order to improve my skills as a web developer.
 My favorite technologies is ReactJS and I enjoy building RESTful APIs with Express and PostgreSQL.
+In my freetime, I enjoy reading and composing music.

 ##  What I’m currently working on 🔭:
 - Nothing

 ## What I’m currently learning 🌱
-- Data Structures and Algorthms
+- Website Design - UI
-  - Linked Tables
+  - Colors
-  - Binary Trees
+  - Typography
-  - Hash Tables
+  - Shapes

 ## Find me on the web 🌎: